Getting started with Email

 - Please do not blindly forward messages without first editing the content to be clear and concise and to take account of the new intended recipient(s).

-- Please avoid using attachments for simple information.
+- Please avoid using attachments for simple information that could be in the text of the email.

-- Please would Admin Staff / Committee Chairmen try to avoid duplication of circulations by both email and paper, or at least notify if paper copy will follow the email.
+- Please would Admin Staff / Committee Chairmen try to avoid duplication of circulations by both email and paper, or at least notify if paper copy will follow the email in order to avoid wasted printouts.

 - Ignore / immediately delete unsolicited junk mail or financial scams.
 See advice on automatic filtering of junkmail